MicrosoftDocs/cordova-docs/articles/getting-started/get-started-codepush-cordova.md

 ## <a id="prepare"></a>Prepare your app

-The next step to send application updates to the the users' devices using CodePush is to implement the CodePush SDK in your app.
+The next step to send application updates to the users' devices using CodePush is to implement the CodePush SDK in your app.

 1. Open a Terminal located at your Cordova application's root folder.